-All Flying Display arrivals and departures must be in accordance with the aerodrome procedures and relevant regulation.
+6.31 All Flying Display arrivals and departures must be in accordance with the aerodrome procedures and relevant regulation.
 Pilots must not be permitted to use the privileges of their DA / PDA during arrivals or departures unless arriving into a pre-organised display practise or display.
 Unbriefed and unexpected manoeuvres are equally, if not more, dangerous during arrivals and departures to and from a Flying Display as those carried out during a display.
 Pilots of civilian aircraft who do not hold a DA are not permitted to use the SERA 5005(f) Exemption over MOD Occupied Property.

-27 For clarification, it is permissible for display practises on the day of a Flying Display to be carried out away from the display area / event site in accordance with SERA.
+For clarification, it is permissible for display practises on the day of a Flying Display to be carried out away from the display area / event site in accordance with SERA and the Rules of the Air.

-6.34 The FDD should ensure that static display aircraft captains are briefed to comply with normal arrival and departure procedures to avoid any non-standard arrivals or departures.
+6.32 The FDD should ensure that static display aircraft captains are briefed to comply with normal arrival and departure procedures to avoid any non-standard arrivals or departures.